GSL DEFENSE TRAINING’S

 This year, we’ve brought it all together with a one-day course to young people, ages 12 and above.
 We want to help them stay safe inside and outside of the home.
 We want to share what we have learned and give back to those that know and trust us.

 We’ll teach your kids or grandkids the knowledge and skills they can use to prevent and avoid potential trouble and if necessary, how to counter threats to their personal safety and security using empty-hand combatives, improvised weapons or handguns.

-Don’t send your teenager off to college without knowing how to avoid and manage threats.
+Don’t send your teenager off to college without them knowing how to avoid and manage threats.

 Don’t leave your child home alone without a basic understanding of the law of self-defense.

 Empower the young people in your life with the knowledge, skills and confident attitude to overcome a critical threat.

 GSL Defense Training’s Personal Protection for Teens course will include:

 We’ll make sure students know and understand those basic firearm safety rules that will keep them safe for life.